 Synology has been continuously improving and expanding their NAS (Network Attached Storage) hardware and software since they released their first NAS, the DS-101, in March 2004.
 Today they have over 30 NAS models targeting homes to enterprise businesses and everything in between.

-I’ll also dig into the most commonly used apps that Synology includes: Photo Station, Video Station, Audio Station, Cloud Station, Cloud Sync and the relatively new Note Station.
+I’ll also dig into the most commonly used apps that Synology includes: Photo Station, Video Station, Audio Station, Cloud Station, Cloud Sync, Note Station and the relatively new Drive and Moments packages.

 This guide is meant to be a living document.
 You can always find updates and the most recent version of the guide at the OSQuestGuides.com.